xKaelyn/F1RPC/README.md

 # F1RPC

-A simple, but effective, Discord RPC program for EA's F1 23.
+A simple, but effective, Discord RPC program for EA's F1 23, with the optional feature of submitting race results via Discord Webhook requests.

 #### Images
 **Idle**